Yule cat

-The Yule cat (Jólakötturinn, /is/, also called Jólaköttur and the Christmas cat) is a huge and vicious cat from Icelandic Christmas folklore that is said to lurk in the snowy countryside during the Christmas season and eat people who do not receive new clothing before Christmas Eve.
+The Yule cat (Jólakötturinn, /is/, also called Jólaköttur and the Christmas cat) is a mythical cat in Icelandic Christmas folklore.
+It is said to be huge, vicious, to lurk in the snowy countryside during the Christmas season, and to eat people who do not receive new clothing before Christmas Eve.
 In other versions of the story, the cat only eats the food of the people who had not received new clothing.
 Jólakötturinn is closely associated with other figures from Icelandic folklore, considered the pet of the ogress Grýla and her sons, the Yule Lads.

 History

 Origins

 The first definitive mention of the Yule cat is from an 1862 collection of folklore by Jón Árnason, Íslenzkar þjóðsögur og æfintýri.
 It was described as an evil beast that would either eat those who did not get new clothes for Christmas, or eat their "Christmas bit" (an extra portion of food given to residents of a farm).
 Jón gave no source for either story.

 Two theories have since been proposed for the origin of the story.
 In one theory, folklorist Árni Björnsson points to a footnote by Jón which uses the figure of speech "to dress the cat".
 From this footnote and the lack of any written sources about the Yule cat prior to Jón's writings, Árni concluded that the phrase was the source from which Jón created the monster.
 In another theory, archaeologist Guðmundur Ólafsson connects the Yule cat to various entities that, in other European traditions, accompanied Saint Nicholas.
 Guðmundur noted that sources for any kind of folklore in history were typically scarce, so the lack of written sources on the Yule cat did not carry much significance.

 The Yule cat was traditionally used as a threat and incentive for farm workers to finish processing the wool collected in the autumn before Christmas.
 Those who took part in the work were rewarded with new clothes, but those who did not would get nothing and thus would be prey for the Yule cat.